When to Go Public

 is not a good idea.

-Speak with our Houston business lawyer who can apprise you of what going
+Speak with our Houston securities lawyer who can apprise you of what going

 public can mean for your business and provide you with the legal advice you need.